Collecter128/TextOnlyRPG/README.md

 -Fight monsters
 -craft things at stores

+Controls:
+Arrow Keys to move curser
+Enter to select options
+That's mostly it...

 Please note that as of writing this, the RPG is still being worked on.
 So it's in a very incomplete state.